 Depending on your family situation on the Affordable Childcare Benefit dates, you may receive a partial or complete benefit.

-Additionally, you need to register for the Affordable Childcare Benefit every year to continue receiving it.
+Additionally, you must register for the Affordable Childcare Benefit every year to continue receiving it.

 The Canada Child Tax Benefit (CCTB) is a tax-free supplementary payment provided by the Canada Revenue Agency (CRA) to low-income families to aid in paying for the expenses of raising their under-18 children.